-Using our Category Design Scorecard (more on that coming), we found only 19 percent of the fast-growing companies were actually category creators.
+Using our Category Design Scorecard, we found only 19 percent of the fast-growing companies were actually category creators.
 But stunningly, the category creators captured the vast majority of the growth: 51 percent of the prior three years cumulative revenue growth, and 80 percent of the prior three years market capitalization.

 That’s not just differentiation.

 Companies that create new categories or successfully redesign existing categories are the ones that ultimately change the world AND create exponentially more value for both shareholders and the entire market in the process.